yechansota/Manufacturing-Talent-Supply-Chain-at-Risk/README.md

 While each layer independently signals significant stress, their interaction describes a self-reinforcing collapse mechanism.
 Without immediate, coordinated intervention, this demographic and competitive shift will fundamentally reshape the region’s manufacturing capacity well before 2040.
 This analysis serves as a strategic roadmap to identify where our "talent reservoir" is leaking and how we can secure the skilled human capital necessary for the future of the automotive sector.

+**Analytical Architecture**

+To transform 15 years of fragmented federal data into a predictive model, I developed a Five-Layer Diagnostic Framework.
+This methodology moves beyond traditional static reporting by applying System Dynamics and Predictive Analytics to the regional talent supply chain.
+**Data Synthesis**: Integrated 2010–2024 records from the U.S. Census Bureau (J2J/QWI), BLS, and IPEDS.
+**Modeling Approach**: Combines Exponential Decay (Demographics), Supply-Demand Gap Analysis (Education), and Stock-Flow Simulation (Knowledge Transfer).

 ### The Core Finding: A Multi-Layered Talent Crisis
 First, according to (`Layer 1`) (BLS Table 1.10, 2024), the Energy Belt’s senior manufacturing workforce is exiting at an accelerated rate of 6.6% per year, primarily driven by Baby Boomer retirements, which will reduce the veteran talent pool by more than half within a decade.

 **Layer 1: Aging Risk**
 - **Model**: Exponential Decay **$$N(t) = N₀ × e^(-λt)$$**
 - **Baseline λ**: 4.4%/year (BLS Table 1.10)